Icing-Project/NDA/README.md

 pip3 install --user --break-system-packages -r requirements.txt
 ```

-If you do not need Python plugins, configure with `-DNADE_ENABLE_PYTHON=OFF` and skip these packages.
+If you do not need Python plugins, configure with `-DNDA_ENABLE_PYTHON=OFF` and skip these packages.
 The UI plugin auto-loader will be disabled in that configuration.

 ### 3. Configure, build, and run